 During your career, you may have the opportunity to undertake further higher education to progress to becoming a specialist, advanced or consultant paramedic.

 - Find out about the entry requirements needed to be a paramedic

 - Find out about the paramedic training and development opportunities

 - Pay and conditions Expand / Collapse

-Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales and paramedics start at band 5.
+Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales and paramedics start at band 5 as part of their learning programme, progressing to band 6 after two years.
+Specialist paramedics are employed at band 6.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 You'll work standard hours of around 37.5 a week but these are on a shift pattern.
-Shifts cover 24 hours a day, 7 days a week throughout the year.
+Shifts cover 24 hours a day, seven days a week throughout the year.
 So your work pattern would include, evenings, nights, early starts, weekends and bank holidays.

 You need to be prepared to work outdoors in all conditions, where necessary.